No worries. It happens. It's not a bad thing. Hardly.

 Dyeing things is a skill, near a fine art if you ask me.
 I first encountered dyeing things in college with my pal Marcy who was studying costume design.
 She showed me how to use their uber fancy giant dye vat and that was damn cool.

 First: set up.
-Rubber gloves,* the leftover dye from my wall hanging adventures which I never went back to as bleech they weren't panning out, a trash bin with a clean bag, and yeah, I think that's it.
+Rubber gloves,* dye left from my wall hanging adventures, a trash bin with a clean bag, and yeah, I think that's it.

 Into the bath went more dye to darken things up, sprinkle sprinkle, mix mix, and grasping the previously dyed section and the bottom, the middle portion went for a swim next.